Lincoln MoneyGuard III Review – Is Lincoln MoneyGuard Worth Considering?

-To skip to the product comparison of MoneyGuard & Nationwide’s CareMatters, you can click it in the Table of Contents below.
-Otherwise, here is what we will cover in this article:
+To skip to a product comparison of MoneyGuard & Nationwide CareMatters II, you can click it in the Table of Contents to your right.

 How Does Lincoln MoneyGuard III Work?

 Lincoln MoneyGuard III is a universal life insurance policy with a qualified long-term care insurance rider.
 This Hybrid Long-Term Care Life Insurance policy provides three benefits to you the insured:

 - Long-term care coverage in the event you need long-term care services.